 5.3.2.3.1.2.8 Delay estimation

-In TD stereo coding, delay estimation is determined by a cross-correlation coefficient of the current frame, a delay track estimation value of the current frame based on buffered inter-channel time difference (ITD) information of at least one past frame, an adaptive window function of the current frame.
-The inter-channel time difference is calculated based on a weighted cross-correlation coefficient which is obtained by the delay track estimation value and the adaptive window function.
+In TD stereo coding, ITD is estimated by a cross-correlation coefficient of the current frame, a delay track estimation value of the current frame based on buffered ITD information of at least one past frame, an adaptive window function of the current frame.
+Specifically, the ITD is calculated based on a weighted cross-correlation coefficient which is obtained by the delay track estimation value and the adaptive window function.